heptarch/heptarch.github.io/projects.md

 By the metric of domain complexity, Big Tech should be the new Bell Labs.
-Epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet), Big Tech does indeed have patents, papers and products aplenty, and a track record we can read off of Nasdaq.
+Epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet), Big Tech does indeed have patents, papers and products aplenty, with a track record we can read off Nasdaq.
 But despite the billions of dollars they pour into applied computer science, the companies share only seven Turing Awards between them.<label for="sn-1"
        class="margin-toggle sidenote-number">